Bears (The Bear): Sound recording

 Due to a combination of the scene blocking and the costuming of the cast, the audio team could not use lavaliere microphones or boom microphones to record sound for the under-the-table scene.
 A total of 32 microphones, including 16 wired into holes drilled in the table, along with two sound mixers, were necessary to create the soundscape and capture all the dialogue for the "under the table" shots.
 Sound producer Scott D. Smith reported that dialogue editor Evan Benjamin "was rather astonished when he received thirty-two channels [of recorded sound], which was well in excess of even the most complicated scenes we had done to date."

 Filming

+"Bears" was shot in 2024.
 According to Larson, "The scene with my two brothers where they're saying that I'm never nice to their girlfriends—that was just one take, completely improvised."

 Music

-The songs used in this episode are "Walls (Circus)" by Tom Petty & The Heartbreakers, "Susanne" by Weezer, "Tenderness" by Oberhofer, "Nothing But Love" by James, "Still The Night" by BoDeans, "Style" by Taylor Swift, "Sad Song" by Lou Reed, "Apron Strings" by Everything But the Girl, "My Lovely Sad Eyes" by Them, "Why Not Me" by The Judds, "A Beginning Song" by The Decemberists, "Shelter" by Maria McKee, "(Today I Met) The Boy I'm Gonna Marry" by Darlene Love, "Throw Your Arms Around Me (Live)" by Pearl Jam, and "Tougher Than the Rest" by Bruce Springsteen.
+The songs used in this episode are "Walls (Circus)" by Tom Petty & The Heartbreakers, "Susanne" by Weezer, "Tenderness" by General Public (or Oberhofer?),"Nothing But Love" by James, "Still The Night" by BoDeans, "Style" by Taylor Swift, "Sad Song" by Lou Reed, "Apron Strings" by Everything But the Girl, "My Lonely Sad Eyes" by Them, "Why Not Me" by The Judds, "A Beginning Song" by The Decemberists, "Shelter" by Maria McKee, "(Today I Met) The Boy I'm Gonna Marry" by Darlene Love, "Throw Your Arms Around Me" by Pearl Jam, and "Tougher Than the Rest" by Emmylou Harris.